mreider/am/agilemarkdown-project/stories-can-be-archived.md

  @mreider Ready for testing.
 There is a chance of some regression.

  @mreider Should 'work', 'change-status', 'assign' commands show all items or only active (non archived)?

+@falconandy once something is archived it should not show up in any lists.
+If user wants to "unarchive" they can move it manually